QubesOS/qubes-doc/user/how-to-guides/how-to-copy-from-dom0.rst

 -----------------

 Copying anything into dom0 is not advised, since doing so can compromise the security of your Qubes system.
-For this reason, there is no simple means of copying anything into dom0, unlike `copying from dom0 <#copying-from-dom0>`__.
+For this reason, there is no simple means of copying anything into dom0, unlike :ref:`user/how-to-guides/how-to-copy-from-dom0:copying *from* dom0`.

 There should normally be few reasons for the user to want to copy anything from domUs to dom0, as dom0 only acts as a “thin trusted terminal”, and no user applications run there.
 Sometimes, new users feel the urge to copy a desktop wallpaper image into dom0, but that is not necessary.
 A safer approach is simply to display the image in :doc:`full-screen mode </user/how-to-guides/how-to-enter-fullscreen-mode>` in an app qube, then take a screenshot from dom0, which results in exactly the image needed for a wallpaper, created securely and natively in dom0.